Monteverde in 3 Days

 Drive to Monteverde

 The first 20 miles is on good roads and the next 31 miles is motorway.
 That leaves us with 27 miles and an ETA of 85 minutes – that’s an average of 19 MPH.
 We actually take almost 2 hours – so about 14 MPH.
-It’s narrow and bumpy and windy and steep, with a lot of bridges with no guard rails, and a lot of cows.
+The tarmac disappears and it’s narrow and bumpy and windy and steep, with a lot of bridges with no guard rails.
+And a lot of cows.
 Not the best 2 hours of my life.
 There’s also a lot of ascent and descent – mainly ascent.

 Drive to Monteverde